Submitting Jobs Without a Shared File System: HTCondor’s File Transfer Mechanism

 c.
 It is the file name or directory name with all

 directories leading up to that name stripped off.
-On the submit machine,
+On the access point,

 the transferred files or directories are named using only the base name.